AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MAY support the server side generated key endpoint `/serverkeygen`, which SHOULD be implemented in accordance with [RFC 7030](https://tools.ietf.org/html/rfc7030#section-4.4).
 This endpoint allows devices unable to generate their own key with the required entropy, to request a TLS certificate.

-If server side generated key endpoint is supported the EST Server MUST perform client authentication as per [EST Server - Client Authentication](#est-server---client-authentication).
+If the server side generated key endpoint is supported the EST Server MUST perform client authentication as per [EST Server - Client Authentication](#est-server---client-authentication).

 If the EST Client is authenticated, the EST Server MUST return the TLS Certificate and private key used to sign the certificate.

-If requested by the EST Client, the EST Server's MUST encrypt the returned private key.
+If requested by the EST Client, the EST Server MUST encrypt the returned private key.

 The EST Server SHOULD generate a key of an appropriate length.